What is a moggy?

 Why the name moggy?

-Some say it is derived from the name mongrel, but it is generally accepted that the name originates from Margaret or Maggie which was a term used to describe a disheveled old woman.
-According to Desmond Morris in his book Cat World, this name had spread to cats by the start of the twentieth century.
+Some say it is derived from the name mongrel, but it is generally accepted that the name originates from Margaret or Maggie, a term used to describe a dishevelled old woman.

 Can I show my moggy?

 Yes, most cat shows have a section for moggies known as household pets.
-So if you think your cat has the looks and temperament to become a cat show, why not give it a try?
+If your cat has the looks and temperament, why not give it a try?
 They are not just for the purebreds.